 - By using the 85th percentile for each individual city, Figures 1 and 2 define “unusual” in terms of local conditions.
 After all, a specific temperature like 95°F might be unusually hot in one city but perfectly normal in another.
 Plus, people in relatively warm regions (such as the Southwest) may be better acclimated and adapted to hot weather.

 The National Oceanic and Atmospheric Administration (NOAA) calculated apparent temperature for this indicator based on temperature and humidity measurements from long-term weather stations, which are generally located at airports.
 Figures 1 and 2 focus on the 50 most populous U.S. metropolitan areas that have recorded weather data from a consistent location without many missing days over the time period examined.
 The year 1961 was chosen as the starting point because most major cities have collected consistent data since at least that time.

 Figure 3 provides another perspective to gauge the size and frequency of prolonged heat wave events.
-It shows the U.S. Annual Heat Wave Index, which tracks the occurrence of heat wave conditions across the contiguous 48 states from 1895 to 2020.
-This index defines a heat wave as a period lasting at least four days with an average temperature that would only be expected to occur once every 10 years, based on the historical record.
+It shows the U.S. Annual Heat Wave Index, which tracks the occurrence of heat wave conditions across the contiguous 48 states from 1895 to 2021.
+This index defines a heat wave as a period lasting at least four days with an average temperature that would only be expected to persist over four days once every 10 years, based on the historical record.
 The index value for a given year depends on how often such severe heat waves occur and how widespread they are.